Theme

 • Format: Hybrid (online and in-person)

-• Cost: Participation in the conference is free of charge.
-In-person attendees are responsible for their own travel and lodging costs.
-A limited number of small bursaries are available to support attendance by early career researchers (details to be announced shortly).
+• Cost: Participation in the conference was free of charge.
+In-person attendees were responsible for their own travel and lodging costs.
+A limited number of small bursaries were made available to support attendance by early career researchers.

 • Language: English.
-Arabic and French paper sessions may be held if there is sufficient interest.
-All conference abstracts must be submitted in English.
+Arabic and French paper sessions were held where there was sufficient interest.
+All conference abstracts were submitted in English.

 • Audience: Academics, policymakers and influencers, practitioners and NGO/CSOs relevant to social policy in MENA.

-• Registration: All conference delegates are required to register using the registration link, including presenters, panel conveners, chairs, and discussants.
-Non-presenting attendees are encouraged to register early as spaces are limited.
+• Registration: All conference delegates were required to register using the registration link, including presenters, panel conveners, chairs, and discussants.
+Non-presenting attendees were encouraged to register early as spaces were limited.

 Moroccan Institute for Advanced Studies (IMEA)